graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 run SinatraBootstrap::App
 {% endhighlight %}

 Now, you can run your app by running `rackup config.ru`.
 Let's take this a step further and set this app up so we can easily deploy it on Heroku.
 Doing this is simple enough -- we just need to create a Procfile.
-In your root directory, create a file called Procfile:
+If you want to find out more Procfiles and while they're important, check out [Heroku's article on it](https://devcenter.heroku.com/articles/procfile).
+In your root directory, create a file called `Procfile`:

 {% highlight ruby %}
 web: bundle exec rackup config.ru -p $PORT
 {% endhighlight %}

 Essentially this will do the same thing as running `rackup config.ru`.
 However, now you can run your app with `foreman start`.
-If you want to find out more Procfiles and while they're important, check out [Heroku's article on it](https://devcenter.heroku.com/articles/procfile).

 By default, foreman runs on port 5000, so when you hit [localhost:5000](http://localhost:5000/) you'll find Sinatra will complain that it doesn't know the route you're trying to access.